snitch-org/snitch/README.md

 `TEST_CASE(NAME, TAGS) { /* test body */ };`

 This must be called at namespace, global, or class scope; not inside a function or another test case.
 This defines a new test case of name `NAME`. `NAME` must be a string literal, and may contain any character, up to a maximum length configured by `SNATCH_MAX_TEST_NAME_LENGTH` (default is `1024`).
 This name will be used to display test reports, and can be used to filter the tests.
 It is not required to be a unique name. `TAGS` specify which tag(s) are associated with this test case.
 This must be a string literal with the same limitations as `NAME`.
-Within this string, individual tags must be surrounded by square brackets, with no white-space between tags (although white space within a tag is allowed).
-Tags can be used to filter the tests (e.g., run all tests with a given tag).
+See the [Tags](#tags) section for more information on tags.
 Finally, `test body` is the body of your test case.
 Within this scope, you can use the test macros listed [below](#test-check-macros).

 `TEMPLATE_TEST_CASE(NAME, TAGS, TYPES...) { /* test code for TestType */ };`